elastic/elasticsearch-net/new_docs/contents/concepts/connecting.markdown

 	if (client.IsValid)

-both will perform a one time lookup to see if ElasticSearch is available and ready.
+both will perform a one time lookup to see if ElasticSearch is available and ready by doing a request to `/` on the elasticsearch server.

+## Changing the underlying connection

+By default NEST will use HTTP to chat with elasticsearch, alternative implementation of the transport layer can be injected in the constructors optional second parameter

+	var client = new ElasticClient(settings, new ThriftConnection(settings));

+Nest comes with a Htpp connection `Connection`, Thrift Connection `ThriftConnection` and an in memory connection that nevers hits elasticsearch `InMemoryConnection`.

 ## Settings:
 Settings can be set in a fluent fashion: `new ConnectionSettings().SetDefaultIndex().SetMaximumConnections()`